CSC207-2022F-UofT/course-project-team-communify/README.md

 - GetArtistSongInputData 0%

 Output Datas:
-- loginOutputData 100%
+- LoginOutputData 100%
 - SearchOutputData 100%
 - EditPlaylistOutputData 100%
 - GetArtistSongOutputData 0%

 Presenters:
-- spacePresenter 100%
+- SpacePresenter 100%
-- userPresenter 100%
+- UserPresenter 100%
 - SearchPresenter 100%
 - ArtistPresenter 0%
 - EditSongPresenter 100%
-- getArtistSongPresenter 50%
+- GetArtistSongPresenter 50%

 Use Cases:
-- playSpaceInteractor 100% method coverage, 93% line coverage
+- PlaySpaceInteractor 100% method coverage, 93% line coverage
 - Login 100%
 - RegisterInteractor 100%
 - RegisterArtistInteractor 100%
 - SearchInteractor 100%
 - EditSongInteractor 100%
-- getArtistSongInteractor 50%
+- GetArtistSongInteractor 50%

 View Models:
-- musicEngineViewModel 57% method coverage, 78% line coverage. what's missing is some action buttons like pause, skip, play, recommendations, and get sync.
+- MusicEngineViewModel 57% method coverage, 78% line coverage. what's missing is some action buttons like pause, skip, play, recommendations, and get sync.
 - SearchViewModel 100%

 ### Design Patterns Used
-- singleton, multiple times in classes such as UserList, PlaylistLibrary, SongLibrary
+- Singleton, multiple times in classes such as UserList, PlaylistLibrary, SongLibrary
-- a facade, removing the Swing code from Main.java
+- A facade, removing the Swing code from Main.java
-- a factory, creating both types of user (regular and Artist)
+- A factory, creating both types of user (regular and Artist)

 ### Examples of SOLID
 - Single Responsibility Principle: each of our classes have a single, defined purpose.